vercel/swr/README.md

 ### Returned Data from Mutate

-Most probably, you need to data mutate used to update the cache when you passed a promise or async function.
+Most probably, you need the data used to update the cache when you passed a promise or async function.

 The function will returns the updated document, or throw an error, everytime you call it.